vancun/django-for-apis-cookbook-with-blog/docs/book/pytest-specify-id-or-name-for-test-parameterset.md

 In `pytest`, you can add a name or a message to a parameter set to make it easier to identify which parameter set is being run.
 This can be particularly useful when you have many parameter sets or complex test cases.

+Custom identifiers for `pytest` parametrization could be specified in different ways:

+- Using a callback function passed as `ids` argument to `pytest.mark.parametrize`.
+- Using a list of ids, passed as `ids` argument to `pytest.mark.parametrize`.
+- Using `pytest.param`

-To achieve this, you can use the `pytest.param` function, which allows you to add a custom identifier to each parameter set.
-We will see how this can be done, but first let's first see how `pytest` is creating automatic identifiers:
+First let's see how `pytest` is creating automatic identifiers:

 ## Parameterization with automatic identifiers